 Just as any discussion about the design of 21st century teaching/learning spaces includes, by nature, flexibility of those spaces, so too the design of 21st century teaching and learning must also be flexible.
 With technology an integral aspect of our lives, more than ever our students have individual learning styles that must be taken into account.
 PBL provides a plethora of opportunities for students and teachers to be engaged in ways that are best suited to their optimum learning styles.

 This short video demonstrates a real world boat building Project featuring middle grade students at a Philadelphia charter school that authentically models these characteristics: https://youtu.be/lyNNC0Pa3zk

 Hallmark 2: OWNERSHIP/ENGAGEMENT - When students are interested and invested in the completion of a school-based project, they begin to own their educational processes.
 With ownership, all aspects of their school career, including mastery of curriculum become important to them.
 With ownership also comes:

 - Employment of strategies like critical thinking, generating hypotheses, and extension of learning becomes commonplace.

 - Motivation to succeed.

-Ownership starts with YOU, the teacher!
-Get invested in the processes of PBSL.
+Ownership starts with you, the teacher!
+Get invested in the processes of PBL.
 Initiate projects with your students that interest you, so you can authentically model ownership.

 ENGAGEMENT - Ownership and engagement are essentially 2 sides of the same coin.
 When students take ownership and personal responsibility for the successful outcome of their Project, it follows that they are engaged and interested.
 Any good Service Learning project will present students with many opportunities to think critically, make hypotheses, and extend what they have learned.
 Engagement is the door to performing these important skills, which in turn, engenders academic and civic success.